 I have written many pieces about comedy for the Chortle and British Comedy Guide sites.
 Early in 2013, I had some ideas used by BBC Radio Scotland for the programme Comedy Café.
-In 2015, I had an idea used on BBC NewsJack.
+In 2015 and 2017, I had jokes used on the BBC Radio 4 Extra show NewsJack.

-I regularly provide comedy reviews for the Exeter Express and Echo and The Exeter Daily.
+I regularly provide comedy reviews for the Exeter Express and Echo and in the past on The Exeter Daily.

 I have an excellent knowledge of films.
 I was the film reviewer for Peterborough-based magazine ESP from 2004 until 2005 and a Sub for the Radio Times Films Unit in 2005.
 I was a Staff Writer for DVD Monthly from 2005 until 2007 and have written regular film reviews for Movie Muser since 2009.

 I was a part-time Writer/Proof Reader for Hospiscare (an Exeter-based hospice charity) between 2011 and 2012 and wrote/proofed/edited their internal and external newsletters, websites and press releases for them.